 Try an online mortgage calculator: While it’s nice to imagine that we’ll all have the kind of cash saved to land ourselves a posh pad, like the luxury homes at The Astor in Manhattan, it’s worthwhile to have a reasonable mortgage budget in mind before you start calling realtors.
 An easy way to figure out how much house you can reasonably afford is by using an online mortgage calculator, like the ones from Bankrate and NerdWallet, which take into account things like your salary, your outstanding debts, and how much you have saved for a down payment to give you an accurate picture of what your mortgage liability could look like going forward.

 Compare interest rates: When you buy is nearly as important as where you buy.
 If you want to ensure that you’re not overpaying for your property, it’s important to monitor mortgage interest rates for at least a few weeks (but preferably longer) and jumps on any particularly fortuitous breaks.
+Mortgage companies mass text their prospective clients to get their attention.
 Luckily, Wells Fargo’s easy-to-use tool takes all the guesswork out of the equation.

 Check a buy versus rent comparison: While you might believe that buying will always be cheaper (or at least worth the money in the long run), that’s not always the case.
 Using a tool like Zillow’s Rent vs. Buy Calculator, you can discover which will end up paying dividends over time.
 You should also consider factors like commuting cost and quality of life—for example, if you work in Midtown, keeping a home in Montclair may be cheaper at first, but when you factor in how much time you’ll be spending commuting, how much that will cost, and how little free time you’ll end up with, a home close to work, like one of the luxury apartments at The Bryant, might just suit you better.